-We are motivated by Jesus’ example to love to serve the poor and persecuted.
-The Spirit of God has stirred something in us, calling us to serve asylum seekers in a way that both proclaims the good news of Christ and offers a glimpse of His servant-heart to the community.
+We are motivated by Jesus’ example to love and serve the poor and persecuted.
+The Spirit of God has stirred something in us, calling us to serve asylum seekers in a way that both proclaims the good news of Christ and offers a glimpse of His servant heart to the community.
 This is our motivation.

 How do we show the love of Christ?

 - First, by serving our resident’s physical needs: housing, food, and basic toiletries.

 - Second, by creating spaces where volunteers and residents can address relational needs: relationship to others, to self, to the world, and to God.

 This love-focused, two-handed approach is our philosophy and methodology.

 Note on reciprocity:

 In all that we do, DASH Network aims to foster reciprocal relationships.
 Even though our residents are unable to work and provide for their physical needs, they contribute to DASH in many valuable ways through their cultures, wisdom, and skills; our heart is to walk alongside our residents as partners and co-creators of DASH.
 Additionally, we have found that being in relationship with our residents also improves our staff and volunteers’ relationships to others, self, the world, and God.
 We consider ourselves highly blessed to get to work alongside such beautiful and culturally diverse people.

 The majority of our residents live either in an apartment complex or duplex near downtown Fort Worth.
 This location provides our residents with access to the bus route, hospital district, and some of Fort Worth’s best public schools.
 In addition, we have a few host homes throughout DFW.